Social Security Number

 How To Get A Number And Card

 To get an original number and card, you'll first need to be hired for an on-campus job or be awarded a graduate assistantship.
 The next step is for you to meet with Ms. Jan Rogers in the payroll office.
 You may schedule an appointment to meet with her by calling 273-6212.
 She will complete some paperwork that will be sent to the Student Employment Office here at UNI, then to the International Students and Scholars Office.
-When it has been signed by Ross Schupbach, the International Student Advisor, you will be contacted by e-mail.
+When it has been signed by Ross Schupbach, the Immigration and Advising Coordinator, you will be contacted by e-mail.
 You will then be able to go to the Social Security Administration office in Waterloo to apply.
 You will need to complete an Application for a Social Security Card (Form SS-5), and show your I-20 or DS-2019 form, your passport, visa and I-94 card.
 You must submit your application in person at the Social Security Administration Office located at 3121 Greyhound Drive in Waterloo.

 To get an application: